Why choose Bowen?

 What can I expect?

 On arrival you will be shown to the therapy room upstairs.
-I will explain how any information relating to you will be kept safely and then you will be asked for some details about yourself and your medical history.
-I will carry out some assessments; first when you are standing and then whilst lying on the therapy table.
+I will explain how any information relating to you will be kept safely and then you will be asked for some details about yourself and your medical history before carrying out some assessments.

-Treatments can be received wearing light, loose clothing or in underwear.
-In either case, you will be kept comfortable and covered by towels.
+You can wear light, loose clothing or your underwear.
+In either case, you will be kept comfortable and covered by a blanket if you wish.

-You will usually lie on the therapy table and I will begin the treatment.
+You will usually lie on the therapy couch and I will begin the treatment.
 However, if lying down is a problem for you, most aspects of the therapy can be adapted.

-Having a Bowen treatment is very different to having other types of bodywork; there’s no massage or bone manipulation involved.
+Having a Bowen Therapy session is very different to having other types of bodywork; there’s no massage or bone manipulation involved.
 Instead, I will use my thumbs and forefingers on precise points on your body to make rolling moves over the soft tissues.

-After a number of Bowen moves, I will leave the room and take a short break to allow your body time to respond to this part of the treatment.
+After a number of Bowen moves, I will leave the room and take a short break to allow your body time to respond.
 I will return and repeat the process of moves followed by a break.
+I may ask you to get up and take a short walk before returning to the therapy couch to reassess your body.

 What happens next?

-You will be asked to sit up and I will give you a glass of water to drink.
-I will explain how important it is to drink water regularly following your treatment and also to make sure that you move around at least every 30 minutes during waking hours.
-This may be the end of your treatment or there might be some more work to do while you are seated.
+You will be asked to sit up and take a drink of water.
+I will explain how important it is to drink water regularly following your visit and also to make sure that you move around at least every 30-60 minutes during waking hours.
+This may be the end of your session or there might be some more work to do while you are seated.

-Once the treatment is over, you will be invited to book your second treatment in a week’s time with a third treatment at a later date.
+Once the session is over, you will be invited to book your second visit in a week’s time with a third session at a later date.
 Most clients should see some change in this time, although long-standing issues may take longer to respond.

 Everyone responds to Bowen differently.
 Some clients feel energised or relaxed while others might experience some fatigue, stiffness or a headache or even an increase in their original symptoms for a short while.
 If you have any particular questions, please don’t hesitate to get in touch.